 In crafting an investment thesis, you should elaborate on the trends that support your view of why this new venture would be a success.
 For instance, if you want people to back your new fintech venture, you may want to state that in today’s digital age, people are increasingly spending their time online and becoming dependent on mobile devices, including when it comes to their finances.
 They want everything to be instant and within reach, just by the tap of a finger.

 This presents an opportunity for fintech to fill the demand, especially as mobile and internet penetration continues to increase worldwide.
 This section should support your view on why investing in fintech will pay off down the line.
 Remember to include market size potential or appetite for the service to bolster your argument.

-Moreover, assess whether the industry itself has a place in the foreseeable future.
+Moreover, you should assess whether the industry itself has a place in the foreseeable future.
 As the world becomes more interconnected, it can be said that the probability of digital banking and fintech adoption is relatively high.
 Such a view was further realised during the pandemic when lockdowns and social distancing measures meant customers needed to find a new way to fulfil their financial needs — ultimately leading to a boom in fintech usage.